satyaGannapureddy/UMBC-DATA606-Capstone/docs/proposal.md

 ## Research Questions:
 1. Can job posting text and metadata predict fraudulent postings?
 2. Which features contribute most to distinguishing real job postings from fraudulent ones?
-3. To what extent can we reduce false positives in fake job posting detection without sacrificing detection accuracy?
+3. How do fake job postings differ from real ones in terms of text length, salary ranges, and required qualifications?

 ---